 Taking Concussions More Seriously

-While at the gym over a year ago, I caught a small part of the World Cup game between Uruguay and England.
+While at the gym in 2014, I caught a small part of the World Cup game between Uruguay and England.
 Within a few minutes, I witnessed Alavaro Pereira take a knee to the face and was knocked out cold.
 Did they rush him to get medical help and reduce inflammation?
 No, they let him back in the game.
-This isn’t a “walk it off” scenario and there’s a lot of hoopla going on right now condemning those in charge for allowing this and other similar examples in sports across the board.
+This isn’t a “walk it off” scenario and there was a lot of hoopla going on condemning those in charge for allowing this and other similar examples in sports across the board.